FirmwGuy/CEP/docs/ROOT-DIRECTORY-LAYOUT.md

 ### Always-on roots (created by `cep_heartbeat_bootstrap`)
 - `/sys` – core counters, configuration toggles, and name tables the kernel reads each beat.
 - `/rt` – heartbeat staging area.
 The runtime keeps beat journals here when directory capture is enabled.
 - `/journal` – append-only heartbeat evidence.
 The kernel writes intent/outcome records here; other layers can add ledgers alongside them.
+Lifecycle signals append a short note under `/journal/sys_log` so you can confirm when init/shutdown fired.
 - `/env` – handles and stream proxies bound to external resources.
 Enzymes dereference entries through the proxy helpers in `cep_cell`.
 - `/cas` – content-addressable payload store.
 Large blobs land here so data cells can reference hashes instead of duplicating bytes.
 - `/lib` – library snapshots for proxy-backed streams.